blpavan/StockProfitcalculatorApp/README.md

 Stock Profit Calculator Application

 Author: Lakshman Pavan Kumar Bodapati

 SourceCode (git repo) -> https://github.com/blpavan/StockProfitcalculatorApp

-Overview:
+I. Overview:

 This command-line Java application calculates the maximum profit for a company's stock in a given year based on historical stock price data from CSV files.

+II.
 Prerequisites (Ensure the following software is installed on your machine):

-Java JDK 17 or higher
+        1. Java JDK 17 or higher

-Apache Maven for building the project
+        2. Apache Maven for building the project

-SpringBoot 3.3.4
+        3. SpringBoot 3.3.4

-An IDE (e.g., IntelliJ IDEA, Eclipse)
+        4. An IDE (e.g., IntelliJ IDEA, Eclipse)

-Git (to clone this repo)
+        5. Git (to clone this repo)

-Docker -- optional (to directly pull this docker image and run this application)
+        6. Docker -- optional (to directly pull this docker image and run this application)

+III.
 Third-Party Dependencies:

-OpenCSV - 5.7.1 (To read and parse CSV files)
+        1. OpenCSV - 5.7.1 (To read and parse CSV files)

-SLF4J: For logging purposes.
+        2. SLF4J: For logging purposes

-Spring Boot Starter: (Provides core features for building Spring applications)
+        3. Spring Boot Starter: (Provides core features for building Spring applications)

-Lombok: (A library that helps reduce boilerplate code by generating getters, setters, and other utility methods at compile time)
+        4. Lombok: (A library that helps reduce boilerplate code by generating getters, setters, and other utility methods at compile time)

-JUnit: 4.13.2  (For unit testing)
+        5. JUnit: 4.13.2  (For unit testing)

+IV.
 Project Structure (The key components of the project):

-StockProfitCalculatorService: Contains the logic for calculating the maximum profit based on CSV data.
+        1. StockProfitCalculatorService: Contains the logic for calculating the maximum profit based on CSV data.

-StockPriceResourceObject: Holds stock-related information such as buy date, sell date, buy price, sell price, and profit.
+        2. StockPriceResourceObject: Holds stock-related information such as buy date, sell date, buy price, sell price, and profit.

-StockProfitCalculatorServiceTest: Contains unit tests for the application.
+        3. StockProfitCalculatorServiceTest: Contains unit tests for the application.

-CSV file format: The stock data should be in CSV format with the following columns: Date, Open, High, Low, Close, Volume.
+        4. CSV file format: The stock data should be in CSV format with the following columns: Date, Open, High, Low, Close, Volume.

-How to Build and Run:
+V. How to Build and Run:

         Step 1: Clone the Repository
                 git clone <repository-url>
                 cd <repository-directory>

         Step 2: Building the Project
                 mvn clean install

         Step 3: To Run the application
                 mvn exec:java -Dexec.mainClass="com.stockprice.StockProfitCalculatorApplication" -Dexec.args="Arg1 Agr2"

                 For Example:
                         mvn exec:java -Dexec.mainClass="com.stockprice.StockProfitCalculatorApplication" -Dexec.args="AAPL 2023"

         Step 4: Running Unit Tests
                 mvn test

+VI.
 Running with Docker:
         If you prefer not to clone this repository and manage dependencies yourself, you can run the application using Docker.

                 Follow these steps:

-Step 1: Install Docker on Your Machine
-        Download and install Docker from Docker's official website.
+                Step 1: Install Docker on Your Machine Download and install Docker from Docker's official website.

                 Step 2: Pull the Docker Image
                      To pull the Docker image for the StockProfitCalculator app from Docker Hub, run the following command:

                      Command: docker pull lbodapati1/stockprofitcalculator:latest

                 Step 3: Run the Docker Container
                     After pulling the image, you can run the application using the following command:

                     Command: docker run --rm lbodapati1/stockprofitcalculator:latest Arg1 Arg2

                     For Example: docker run --rm lbodapati1/stockprofitcalculator:latest  AAPL 2024